wegrata/docs/20minuteguide.md

-% Learning Registry in 20 minutes or less
+# Learning Registry in 20 minutes or less
-%
-%

-Learning Registry\
+Learning Registry

 in 20 Minutes or Less

 Welcome to the Learning Registry project!
 This document will get you